 Anyone who spends time with me has probably had to sit through some kind of YNAB preaching done by me.
 As it truly turned my life around, I can't say enough about it.
 It-IS-THE-BEST-BUDGETING-SOFTWARE-EVER!!
 It does have an annual subscription fee, but I can promise you, it will save you the amount you pay and more.
-Not to mention, the intangible benefit of achieving peace with your finances.
-Forget bill due dates - never again with YNAB.
+Not to mention the intangible benefit of achieving peace with your finances.
+You'll never need to remember bill due dates again.

 I've written this guide with the intention of showing you how to use YNAB and some best use practices.
-I want you to know that should you subscribe to YNAB using any link provided on my site, you will receive one additional free month of YNAB, should you subscribe, and I'll receive the same in return.
-Otherwise, I receive no additional compensation from YNAB - as such, this article is an unbiased review based on my true opinion of the product itself.
+Should you subscribe to YNAB using my private referral link, you'll receive an additional free month.
+YNAB offers you a 34 day free trial, so using my referral link adds one more month.
+This article is an unbiased review based on my true experience of the product itself.

 Cost: As of today's date July 2017, YNAB is an annual subscription for $50 USD.
 Included is access to the online software accessible through any browser and the smartphone app.
 In addition, students can receive YNAB FREE for one year, in addition to the 34 day free trial.

 What Does YNAB Do?